jeisen0105/Bellabeat-Case-Study-2/README.md

 Applying the ROCCC framework:

--Reliable: Low due to only 33 disitnct users being a small sample size.
+- Reliable: Low due to only 33 disitnct users being a small sample size.
--Original: Low due the data being provided from a third party data provider (Amazon Mechanical Turk).
+- Original: Low due the data being provided from a third party data provider (Amazon Mechanical Turk).
--Comprehensive: Low due to the data only contianing infromation about activity and not containing information about gender age and health conditons.
+- Comprehensive: Low due to the data only contianing infromation about activity and not containing information about gender age and health conditons.
--Current: Low due to the data being from 9 years ago.
+- Current: Low due to the data being from 9 years ago.
--Cited: Low due to the fact that it has been obtained from an unidentified third partyu source (Amazon Mechanical Turk).
+- Cited: Low due to the fact that it has been obtained from an unidentified third partyu source (Amazon Mechanical Turk).

 ### Preparing RStudio